wp-plugins/participants-database/readme.txt

 == Changelog ==

+= 1.5.4.3 =

+* undeclared property $readonly_fields error (this time for sure!)

 = 1.5.4.2 =

 bug fixes:

 * undeclared property $readonly_fields error
 * record updates not getting timestamp set
+* problem with list search results not coming in in some cases
 * readonly fields in form context now have "readonly" attribute instead of "disabled"
 * record form now shows captcha if named in the shortcode "fields" attribute
 * checkbox series now completely wrapped in checkbox group wrapper

+Added Serbian translation

 = 1.5.4.1 =